 Exercise in the water offers natural resistance.
 Similar to the effects one may get with weight training, water exercises are a strength training activity.
 The good news is that the faster you go, the more the water resists and builds up the muscle strength so the senior can control how much work he or she can do.

-Due to the buoyant support of the water, movements are smooth and easy on the hips, arms, neck, and legs.
+Due to the buoyant support of the water, swimming workouts for seniors are smooth and easy on the hips, arms, neck, and legs.
 This can help increase a senior’s flexibility which can help to reduce back pain, enhance muscle coordination, decrease soreness, and improve posture.
 Maintaining flexibility can help to prevent injury.

 Reduce risk of osteoporosis

-One of the problems that seniors, particularly women, have to deal with is loss of bone density and strength.
-Experts have proven that weight bearing exercise can help to maintain bone strength.
-Exercise using water as the resistance can do the same and seniors who swim and perform water exercise can reduce the progression and help to prevent osteoporosis.
+One of the problems that seniors, particularly women, have to deal with is the loss of bone density and strength.
+Experts have proven that weight-bearing exercise can help to maintain bone strength.
+The benefits of aqua aerobics for seniors reduce the progression and can help prevent osteoporosis.

 Improve the heart